 LGBT people are often targets of organized abuse from religious extremists, paramilitary groups, neo-Nazis, extreme nationalists and others, as well as family and community violence, with lesbians and transgender women at particular risk.
 United Nations December 15, 2011

-The United Nations first began collecting data – World wide – on trans and homicides in 2011.
-The United Nations gets involved when death rates of a class and subclass of people begin to meet the definition for genocide.
+The United Nations first began collecting data – Worldwide – on trans and homicides in 2011.
+The United Nations gets involved when death rates of a class and subclass of people start to meet the definition for genocide.

 In 2013, the FBI began recording hate crimes motivated by gender and gender identification biases — for example, attacks on transgender people.
 Crimes motivated by gender identification rose from 31 in 2013 to 114 in 2015, according to FBI reports.
 CNN.com January 12, 2017

 Genocide is defined as the deliberate killing of a large group of people, especially those of a particular ethnic group or nation.New Oxford American Dictionary.

 the discrepancies of de jure versus de facto practices underline the need for systematic training, especially of police, correctional personnel, teachers, healthcare workers and the judiciary, to understand the rights and the situation of transgender people. transrespect-transphobia.org

 So far we have a current count of 27 trans females of color who have been reported murdered in 2016.
 This does not account for all the other transcides.
 We have barriers that skew the data.
-(1) The media misgendering trans identified victims (2) Misgendering by police in homicide, coroners and health care professionals when names on the birth certificates and or driver’s licenses do not match the outer appearances of the victim (3) Family request that the person is not identified by their preferred identity.”
+(1) The media misgendering trans-identified victims (2) Misgendering by police in homicide, coroners and health care professionals when names on the birth certificates and or driver’s licenses do not match the outer appearances of the victim (3) Family request that the person is not identified by their preferred identity.”
 Dani Castro, MA MFT, Project Director, Center of Excellence for Transgender Health, UCSF.

 In a 2013 report, put out by the National Coalition of Anti Violence Programs, 72% of homicide victims in LGBT-related hate crimes were transgender women of color.
-This risk increases with intersectionalities; race, religion and gender.
+This risk increases with intersectionalities; race, religion, and gender.
 People of color, especially those, who are trans female, run the highest risk for homicide.

 Remarks made by some allies that we do not include the LGBT population because they do not fall under the umbrella for hate crimes is misleading.
-Since when does a demographic, such as number of single households, require the subordinate class qualify for protections against hate crimes before this subordinate class is included in demographics?
+Since when does a demographic, such as some single households, require the subordinate class qualify for protection against hate crimes before this subordinate class is included in demographics?

 The focus of courts remains on isolating individual racists, determining their racist intent and punishing them, while disregarding mani-festations of systemic racial subordination such as substandard housing, education, and employment and the widespread incarceration of people of color.
 Chicano – Latino Law Review page 46 Volume 21:38